dotnet/msbuild/documentation/High-level-overview.md

 The restore operation is a built-in target within MSBuild.
 The main function is to walk through the project references and `packages.config` file about all the packages that need to be restored.
 This process is executed by NuGet, as MSBuild does not have a packaging system within the code.

 ## Tasks
+//TODO

+### ToolTask
+Users can implement custom tasks via arbitrary .NET code, and MSBuild provides helper classes for common use cases like "build a command line for and then run a command-line tool".

 ## Diagnosability / Loggers
 Diagnosability within MSBuild went through some changes.
 Before we had a debugger in additional to basic logs, where you could step through the XML during the build and debug.
 This was discarded in favor of a log focused approach, where MSBuild has a more robust logging system that contains more data to identify what is happening during a build.